-There are many benefits that a fish keeper gets by using LED lights for the aquarium.
-One of the first things that people love and notice about using LED lights is that they are cost-effective.
-The LED light fixtures don’t usually cost more than the traditional fluorescent lighting fixture, but the savings are significantly more because the electric consumption is minimal by comparison.
+LED lights offer many benefits to the aquarium hobbyist.
+LED lights are cost-effective.
+The LED light fixtures don’t usually cost more than traditional fluorescent lighting fixtures, but the savings are significantly more because the electric consumption of LED is minimal by comparison.
 Another benefit is that the “bulbs” last much longer than other systems used for aquarium lighting.
-Typically you can expect to get 30,000 to 50,000 hours out of the LED fixtures, which is another cost savings users see.
+Typically you can expect to get 30,000 to 50,000 hours out of an LED fixture.

 01 of 10

 Benefits of Using LED Aquarium Lighting

 The compact design of LED aquarium lights is great for owners that don’t want a lot of bulky lighting on their aquarium.
 By being so compact, you have more options on placement that still allow easy access to the tank itself for maintenance and adding water.
 There are some LED aquarium lights that are waterproof and can be actually hidden under water around the edge of the aquarium.

 Another great feature is that they are able to be dimmed.
 You can choose to have a bright day full of sunshine or even make it appear that the sun is going down and the moon is out still later on some higher-end systems.

 LED Aquarium Lighting fixtures, in addition to being adjustable, can also provide effects for your aquarium.
 Most fish keepers admire the shimmering effect of LED lights that mimics the sunlight bouncing off plants and fish.
 By using different effects and colors you can create a spectacular atmosphere that really showcases the fish and creates a beautiful addition to any room.

 Last but not least, LED aquarium lights are much safer than the traditional fluorescent, incandescent or metal halide lighting.
-You have no worries about noxious gases or filaments that can come from a broken traditional light tube, and they do not emit heat.
+You have no worries about noxious gases or filaments that can come from a broken traditional light tube, and they emit very little heat.

 02 of 10